scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

     [--max-iterations MAX_ITERATIONS] [--capture [DIR]] [--no-verify-ssl]
 ```

-Some of the more impactful ones:
+Some of the more impactful arguments:

 ```sh
 options: